Is `/etc/fstab` used to remount drives?

 Solution 1:

-From man ext4:
+From man ext4

-tem, pass the mode to the kernel as boot parameter, e.g. root‐
+data={journal|ordered|writeback} Specifies the journaling mode for file data.
+Metadata is always journaled.
+To use modes other than ordered on the root filesys‐ tem, pass the mode to the kernel as boot parameter, e.g. root‐ flags=data=journal.

-Remove data=ordered from your fstab-line and edit /etc/default/grub instead.
-In /etc/default/grub change the line
+from your fstab-line and edit /etc/default/grub

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"